Step 3

 especially radical artists, truth seekers, rebels, fringe personalities who "saw through" accepted paradigms.

-who tries to practice spiritual principles:
+who tries to practice spiritual principles, such as:

 honesty, willingness, faith, humility, justice, love, service, surrender.